Anant Singh Pathania: Early life and career

-For conspicuous bravery and devotion to duty.

-On 17 March 1941, this officer was commanding a flank company which was heavily attacked by at least a battalion of enemy, using mortars, light mortars and grenades.
-When the enemy succeeded in penetrating the centre of his sector, he led his Company Headquarters and a few men whom he had collected to the counter-attack.
-He was hit by a grenade on the [illegible] of his steel helmet and temporarily blinded in one eye.
-He was also wounded in the legs, but he continued to lead his men, firing at the enemy at a few yards range with his pistol.
-The enemy withdrew and Company's position was re-established.
-He continued to command his company for another five hours under shell, mortars and small arms fire until ordered to the rear by a senior officer.
-His actions undoubtedly prevented the development of a very serious situation.

 Subsequently posted to Burma, Pathania fought in the Burma Campaign as the first Indian officer to serve as a Brigade Major.
 In 1945, he was selected as deputy president of the Regular Commission Selection Board over 400 more senior officers.

 Indian independence and Kashmir war

-At Independence in 1947, Pathania was selected as the first Indian CO of the 1/5 Gorkha Rifles, his parent unit of the 13th Frontier Force Rifles having been allocated to Pakistan.
+At Independence in 1947, Pathania was selected as the first Indian CO of the 1/5 Royal Gurkha Rifles (Frontier Force), his parent unit of the 13th Frontier Force Rifles having been allocated to Pakistan.
 As CO, he helped to provide aid for refugees and local residents in Delhi during the post-Partition chaos and rioting.

-His battalion was sent to Kashmir during the 1947-49 Indo-Pakistan War, where in November 1948, the Indian Army’s advance towards Drass and Kargil was being halted at Pindras gorge.
-As part of Operation Bison, 1/5 Gorkha Rifles was deployed to capture the ridge ahead of Pindras, on the north of Gumri Nala; the resulting battle was reportedly the hardest ever fought during the Jammu and Kashmir operations.
+His battalion was sent to Kashmir during the 1947-48 Indo-Pakistan War, where in November 1948, the Indian Army's advance towards Drass and Kargil was being halted at Pindras gorge.
+As part of Operation Bison, then 1/5 Royal Gurkha Rifles (Frontier Force) was deployed to capture the ridge ahead of Pindras, on the north of Gumri Nala; the resulting battle was reportedly the hardest ever fought during the Jammu and Kashmir operations.
 Anant not only led several reconnaissance missions but also pressed home the attack on the enemy on 14 November 1948.
-Despite heavy enemy machine gun fire the 1/5 Gorkhas achieved their objectives and inflicted heavy casualties.
-The victory was attributed to Pathania’s daring reconnaissance of enemy positions on the eve of battle.
+Despite heavy enemy machine gun fire the 5th Gorkhas achieved their objectives and inflicted heavy casualties.
+The victory was attributed to Pathania's daring reconnaissance of enemy positions on the eve of battle.
 In tribute to Pathania, the strategically important mountain top he captured was named "Anant Hill."

 Pathania was awarded the Maha Vir Chakra (MVC) for his efforts.
 The official citation reads: